Are you living life through screens instead of your senses?

 This is a team event — no lone wolves.

-Solo sign-ups are welcome — we’ll match you with others.
+Solo sign-ups welcome — we’ll place you in a team.

 Minimum age: 18+